Protect yourself from liability on Halloween

 Have fun tonight and stay safe!

-Risks involved in driving other people’s vehicles.
+Yes, there are risks involved in driving other people’s vehicles.

-Talk to your teens about the risks involved in driving other people’s vehicles.
-In my practice, I see teens letting their friends drive their cars and then getting into accidents.
-Some teens believe that if they cause an accident while driving their friend’s car, they will not be responsible because the car is insured.
+Some teens believe that if they cause an accident while driving a friend’s car, they will not be responsible because the car is insured by the friends’ parents’ policy.
 This is not always the case.
-In general, your child (and your auto insurance) will be primarily responsible If your child causes injury to someone while driving someone else’s car.
+In general, your child (and your auto insurance) will be primarily responsible if your child causes injury to someone or something while driving someone else’s car.

 Why you may not be able to find an attorney willing to take your medical malpractice case